WisdmLabs/edwiser-bridge/edwiser-bridge/readme.txt

  ==  Changelog  ==
+= 2.3.0 =
+* New     - New consolidated Edwiser Bridge PRO plugin.

 = 2.2.9 =
 * Feature - Error logging and reporting functionality
 * Feature - Sync Course images from moodle